EVERYTHING YOU NEED TO BRING TO XCARET TO ENJOY YOUR DAY AT THE PARK

 - Waterproof phone pouch (we use this brand)

-- Reusable Water Bottle (keeps liquid cold)
+- Reusable Water Bottle (keeps water cold)

 - Microfiber Travel Towel (bestselling travel towel)

 - GoPro Hero 7 (we have a cheaper alternative)

 We like swimsuit sets from Simple Joys.
 They are the cutest and protect your little one from the sun.
 Rash guards are the best beachwear for toddlers because they protect without overheating kids.

 Spending a lot of time in the water can be harsh on your little one’s skin, and rash guards add an additional layer of protection.